 Capital allowances are not available for assets such as tables, beds, carpets, cookers and washing machines used in a dwelling.
 The exception is if your property qualifies as a furnished holiday letting, since the short-term nature of holiday lets makes this more akin to running a business.

-However, from 6 April 2016 (1 April 2016 for companies) replacement furniture relief allows you to claim a 100% deduction for the cost of replacing furniture, furnishings, appliances and kitchenware provided for a tenant's use.
+However, replacement furniture relief allows you to claim a 100% deduction for the cost of replacing furniture, furnishings, appliances and kitchenware provided for a tenant's use.
 No relief is given for the initial cost of furnishing a property or for any part of the cost representing an improvement.
+The amount of relief is reduced by any proceeds from selling the old asset which has been replaced.